10 Ways to Get Vitamin D Without the Sun

 From the beginning of October through March, the angle of the sun prevents much of North America from getting vitamin D making vitamin D-rich foods essential during the winter months.

-During the summer, the body can convert sunlight from just 10 to 15 minutes of daily exposure into ample amounts of vitamin D. From the beginning of October through March, however, that's not possible in much of North America, when the angle of the sun sinks lower into the southern hemisphere and daylight becomes more scarce.
-So you may need to up your consumption of vitamin D-rich food in the winter (even if you're spending lots of time outside building snowmen!).
-The current recommendation is 400-600 IU per day.
+During the summer, the body can convert sunlight from just ten to 15 minutes of daily exposure into ample amounts of vitamin D. From the beginning of October through March, however, that’s not possible in much of North America, when the angle of the sun sinks lower into the southern hemisphere and daylight becomes more scarce.
+So you may need to up your consumption of vitamin D-rich foods in the winter (even if you’re spending lots of time outside building snowmen!).
+The current recommendation is 400-600 IU (international units) per day.
+Plus, learn some more ways to eat more vitamin D-rich foods.

-100 grams of mushrooms provide some vitamin D so freely toss in your food.
-But for a biggest boost, Dole produces special Portobello mushrooms that have been exposed to a flash of light to increase the content of the vitamin.
-One package contains the amount suggested by experts.
-You can even sprinkle on the benefits with their Portobello Mushroom Powder.
+A hundred grams of mushrooms provide some vitamin D, so freely toss them in your food.
+But for the biggest boost, some growers produce special Portobello mushrooms that have been exposed to a flash of UV light to increase the content of the vitamin.
+You can even sprinkle on the benefits with Portobello mushroom powder.

-With more than 100 IU per ounce salmon tops all other foods for naturally occurring vitamin D.
+With more than 100 IU per ounce, salmon tops all other foods for naturally occurring vitamin D. Here are some more naturally vitamin-rich foods you should be eating.

-6 ounces has 323% of your daily need.
-Toss this on a salad instead of chicken or try a salmon salad sandwich instead of tuna.
+Six ounces has 323% of your daily need.
+Toss this on a salad instead of chicken, or try a salmon salad sandwich instead of tuna.
 Consider this a more cost-effective way of getting in your weekly salmon.

-6 ounces has 64% of your daily needs.
+Six ounces has 64% of your daily needs.
 As we know from Forrest Gump, there are endless ways to enjoy shrimp.
+If you’re wondering why eating vitamin D-rich foods is so important anyway, learn about the vitamin D benefits that could save your life.

-1 large egg has 4% of your daily value, but you need to include the yolk.
+One large egg has 4% of your daily value, but you need to include the yolk.
+If you’re considering taking vitamin D supplements, here’s what you need to know first.

-Vitamin D may be difficult to get enough of if you dislike fish or don't eat it frequently enough.
+Fortified milk, soy milk, and tofu are also additional sources of vitamin D. Vitamin D may be difficult to get enough of if you dislike fish or don’t eat it frequently enough.
 Get your levels checked and discuss supplementation with your doctor.
+You should also learn the signs you’re not getting enough vitamin D.